Blended Learning | Career and Technical Education (CTE)

 - Students break into groups to complete a related activity you’ve created

-- You end the class assigning homework from your textbook or eBook
+- You end class by assigning homework from your textbook or eBook

 Each day will be a little bit different as you mix up the use of each resource.
 Some concepts may be best taught from a textbook, while others are better covered by a digital curriculum.